ifu-lobuntu/jbpm-cmmn/progress.md

 # 4. To implement

 Drive planning from ProcessEngine rather than TaskService
- - interpret UpdateTaskStatusHandler as one-way sync
- - ensure UpdateTAskSTatusHandler does not call back to the ProcessEngine ( remove the CMMNTaskLifeCycleHandler from listerenrList)
  - store TaskInputs that have not been consumed yet in the NodeInstance's VariableContext

 Only store Outputs that write to root CaseFileItems